 Why must I enroll in a CPD program?

 Physicians have a professional obligation to provide their patients with safe and competent care.
 Medical practice is continuously changing, and knowledge and skills must continue to grow to ensure career-long competency.
-The CPD Rules for Member Participation, which wereapproved by CPSA Council after consultation with members and stakeholders, mandate the enrollment of Alberta physicians in an approved CPD program.
+Please see our standard of practice and program manual on Continuing Competence for more information.

 Questions about CPD?